dzervoudakes/simple-chat/README.md

 ## Premise

-A simple chat UI with a preconfigured list of chatrooms which users can contribute to.
+A simple, real-time chat UI with a preconfigured list of chatrooms which users can contribute to.
 All chats are ephemeral with no data persistence.

 <!-- <img src="demo.gif" height="350"/> -->

 ## Technologies Used

-- **Frontend:** React, TypeScript, CSS-in-JS theming
+- **Frontend:** React, TypeScript, Socket.io-client, CSS-in-JS theming
 - **Backend:** Node + Express, Socket.io
 - **CI/CD:** GitHub Actions